giacomocavalieri/glam/tutorials/pretty_printing_JSON.md

 A few things to notice here:

-- we use `doc.prepend_docs` and `doc.append_docs` which are just shorthands for `doc.prepend(doc.concat(...))` and `doc.append(doc.concat(...))`
+- We use `doc.prepend_docs` and `doc.append_docs` which are just shorthands for `doc.prepend(doc.concat(...))` and `doc.append(doc.concat(...))`
-- we add a breakable `doc.space` after the open bracket and before the closing one.
+- We add a breakable `doc.space` after the open bracket and before the closing one.
 When the pretty printer outputs the array on a single line there will be a space to separate the item from the brackets; however, if the array does not fit on a single line, that space will be broken making sure that open and closed brackets will be kept on a separate line
-- we wrap everything in a `doc.group`: this tells the pretty printer that it is allowed to break the spaces inside it if it doesn't fit on a single line
+- We wrap everything in a `doc.group`: this tells the pretty printer that it is allowed to break the spaces inside it if it doesn't fit on a single line

 Last, we can add indentation for when the array gets broken on multiple lines: